jwkruisselbrink/sbml-pbk-workflow/README.md

 # SBML PBK workflow

 [GitHub workflow](https://docs.github.com/en/actions/using-workflows) for creation of annotated SBML files from Antimony PBK model implementations combined with annotations provided in CSV file annotations.
+The workflow contains the following main build steps for creation and annotation of the SBML file:

+1. Create SBML file from Antimony model implementation.
+2. Annotate the SBML file with units and terms, based on the annotations CSV file.
+3. Validate the SBML file for completeness and consistency of units.
+4. Store the generated SBML file and log files in the build artifacts.
+5. Add the generated SBML file to the repository.

 ## Usage